markh55/EWYL/README.md

 ### Footer
 * The footer section includes the social media links for EWYL.
 The links will open in a new tab for easy navigation for the user.
-* The footer is designed to encourage the user to visit the EWYL social media sites to keep them connected and have the most upto date information
+* The footer is designed to encourage the user to visit the EWYL social media sites to keep them connected and have the most up to date information.
 ![Footer](https://github.com/user-attachments/assets/833e760c-a522-4f86-a25c-38540149090c)